dimichgh/trooba-book/book/ideal-framework.md

 In this series we are going to explain the reasons behind architecture of eBay open-source pipeline framework called Trooba.

-## Why do we need frameworks?
+## Why do we need a framework?

 One of the goals while building enterprise platform is to minimize the energy spent on maintaining a platform while supporting growing number of applications and teams that use it.
-The factors that allow to achieve this goal define how well the platform can scale and would usually lead to a creation or use of specific frameworks.
+This is usually accomplished with the use of various frameworks.

 The framework defines guidelines on how things should be done; which allows to maintain the same structure of the system and keeps it recognizable to other developers and reduces maintenance costs.